Dominican court ruling renders hundreds of thousands stateless

 The country is evenly divided over the citizenship issue, according to one poll.

-The Dominican Republic, which has a population of about 10 million, has long complained of illegal migration of undocumented workers from its impoverished neighbor, even as it benefits from a steady source of cheap labor.
+The Dominican Republic, which has a population of about 10 million, has long complained of illegal migration of undocumented workers from its impoverished neighbour, even as it benefits from a steady source of cheap labour.

 Most of those affected are the descendants of Haitians who moved to the Dominican Republic to work in the sugar cane fields.
 Many used a temporary worker's card issued by the former state sugar company as proof of their residence in order to register their offspring.